JavanHammer/Python-Portfolio/README.md

 E5.2.py

--Prompts user for a list of numbers until the user types done.
+-This program prompts the user for a list of numbers until the user types "done".
 It then computes the largest and smallest numbers without using the maximum or minimum functions.
 Additionally, it validates user input and gives user error message if input is invalid.

 E6.5.py

--Extracts a floating point number from any given string/line
+-This program extracts a floating point number from any given string/line

 E7.2.py